Every generation has made its distinct mark in corporate leadership.

-HBR shares that in four years, “Millennials will account for nearly half the employees in the world.
+In "Mentoring Millennials," Harvard Business Review says that in four years, “Millennials will account for nearly half the employees in the world.
 In some companies, they already constitute a majority.”
 The millennials’ growing influence in the workforce introduced a shift in workplace mindsets and career expectations.

 In contrast to Generation X, “Millennials view work as a key part of life, not a separate activity that needs to be “balanced” by it.
 For that reason, they place a strong emphasis on finding work that’s personally fulfilling.”

 HBR shares that Millennials are in a hurry to advance their career progress.
 They do not hesitate to leave when companies offer little avenues for growth.
 Generation X found themselves in positions that required resilience for survival: “Because tough times have hit them hard throughout their careers and they’ve advanced more slowly into leadership positions that boomers lagged in vacating, gen-Xers are resilient,” Fast Company says, in "What Millennials and Boomers Can Learn from Gen X Managers."

 Generation X take their growth as a personal responsibility, while Millennials expect their managers and company to pave the way for their progress.
 “They want a road map to success, and they expect their companies to provide it,” HBR says.